Black Diamond GlideLite Splitboard Mix STS Review

 Ease of Use

-After you trim the length of the skin to maximize glide, Black Diamond recommends tapering the tip; this increases glide.
+After you trim the length of the skin to fit your split, Black Diamond recommends tapering the tip; this increases glide.
 Tapering the nose requires set off measurements to ensure your angle and width are correct.
-Next, the tip clip needs to be installed, which requires a marker, a ruler, #2 screwdriver, a pair of pliers, and something to screw into.
+Next, the tip clip needs to be installed, which requires a marker, a ruler, a #2 screwdriver, a pair of pliers, and a board.
 The actual installation process is pretty straightforward.
-It is more to do, which brings a larger potential for error in the pre-installed offerings.
+It is more to do, which brings a larger potential for error than in the pre-installed offerings.
 After you have completed these steps, you can hit the skin track.

 The skin is very packable.
 The Glidelite rolls to be about the width of a Nalgene bottle or folds into a nice smooth package.
 This can be attributed to the thin carpet and simple, non-bulky attachment system.

 When it comes to ripping skins, they were relatively easy to rip apart, even on some colder mornings.
 The same goes for taking the skins off of the base.
-Aside from the installation and trimming process, the Glidelite STS is a user-friendly option that will get the job done.
+Aside from the installation and trimming process, the Glidelite STS is a user-friendly option for all your backcountry outings.

 Black Diamond takes pride in their STS attachment system for there skin line for skins.
 The company has modified the STS system to fit the needs of a splitboard skin.
 As discussed above, the tip does require attachment.
 The tip clip is a coated wire that is anchored to the tip of the skin; the wire slides over the tip, which is a tried and true design that fits a variety of shapes.
 The STS System is quick to adjust and attach to the tail of the ski.